 Case and carton damage before and during delivery to the final consumer is an ongoing problem for beverage distributors.
 In an industry where brand identification on the crowded store shelf is critical for success, there is no tolerance for any package damage.

-In this blog, we are going to discuss common product damage problems that beverage distributors face and ways to economically repack products for consumer use.
+In this article, we are going to discuss common product damage problems that beverage distributors face and ways to economically repack products for consumer use.